 An insolvent company can be put into administration in one of two ways:

-The out-of-court route can be instigated by the company, its directors or someone who holds a floating charge over all or most of the company’s assets (otherwise known as a qualifying floating chargeholder).
+The out-of-court route can be instigated by the company, or its directors or someone who holds a floating charge over all or most of the company’s assets (otherwise known as a qualifying floating chargeholder) if the company is insolvent.
 A qualifying floating chargeholder may begin the administration process if something has occurred that permits the enforcement of the floating charge, such as the company’s failure to make a loan repayment.
-These default events will be set out in the charge documents.

 What happens when a company goes into administration?